loicrouchon/symly/README.md

 -h, --help      Prints this help message and exits
 -v, --verbose   Be verbose.
 Commands:
-link        Synchronizes the links from the targets to the destination
+link        Synchronizes the links from the repositories to the source directory
 ```

 ### The `link` subcommand